 })

 Memgraph triggers detect changes and push them through a C++ query module to the visualization service, which broadcasts to interested clients.
-The result is hypnotic—nodes appearing and connecting, edges forming and dissolving, a living representation of human connection rendered in WebGL.
+The result made the system visible: nodes appearing and connecting, edges forming and dissolving, a social graph becoming less abstract because it kept moving.

 You can watch someone gain a follower in real-time.
 See a post accumulate likes as little edges snake toward it.
 Witness the graph reorganize itself as the force-directed layout algorithm seeks equilibrium.